Be Selective – Choose Social Media Carefully

 The number of social media platforms is astounding.
-Be careful in making your choices because each one takes precious time out of your schedule to maintain.
+Be careful in making your choices because each one takes precious time out of your schedule to maintain and online reputation management is crital.
 Decide how many platforms you can manage without eating up an inordinate amount of time.
 I recommend no more than three or four, unless you have a staff member who can manage them for you.
 Be sure to choose social media sites where your targeted market hangs out and create a plan for using the sites effectively.

 Once you have selected your social media sites, spend some time on each one daily.
 It is a good idea to check at least once a day – more often, if possible.
 The more you interact with your audience through social media, the more others will engage with you.
 Just be sure you don’t make social media the main focus of your day.